 Site Score

-Click the Site Score for an average of the four section scores found inside Insights; those sub-scores are calculated using an internal algorithm based off of the number of errors/issues that Insights has identified across the site.
+Click the Site Score for an average of the four section scores found inside Insights; those sub-scores are calculated using a weighted calculation (Help Desk login required) based off of the number of issues that Insights has identified across the site.

 A score that shows 92 out of 100 on a circular graph, as well as a blue line chart that shows the increase in score over time.